vrintle/CovidOOPS_/README.md

 # CovidOOPS_

-This project is a web application which simulates registration and distribution of COVID vaccine.
+This project is a console based application which simulates registration and distribution of COVID vaccine.

 The `main.cpp` file is the file which we have to run to use this application.
 If you have GCC compiler installed, then simply execute the following command in shell.